 The Model 5682's ST 2110 interface supports conformance levels A, B, C, AX, BX, and CX in single and redundant streams.
 The latter follows the SMPTE ST 2022-7 standard and allows connection of one or two networks as desired.
-The Model 5682 provides a separate Ethernet interface that serves as a control port, allowing configuration of the ST 2110 interface by way of web pages.
+The Model 5682 provides a separate Ethernet interface that serves as a control port, allowing configuration of the ST 2110 interface by way of webpages.
 NMOS support that follows the IS-04 and IS-05 standards is provided.
 The Merging Technologies ANEMAN Audio Network Manager application can also be utilized as can JSON.
-The ST 2110 audio sample rate is selected for 48 kHz with a bit depth of 24.
+The ST 2110 audio sample rate can be selected for 48 or 96 kHz with a bit depth of 24.

-Studio Technologies has not fully explored the Model 5682's ability to support Ravenna and AES67.
+Studio Technologies has not fully explored the Model 5682's ability to support RAVENNA and AES67.
 The ST 2110 capabilities in the Model 5682 are provided by the ZMAN module from Merging Technologies.
-The ZMAN specifications indicate full compatibility with Ravenna and AES67.
+The ZMAN specifications indicate full compatibility with RAVENNA and AES67.
 As such, Model 5682 ST 2110 audio channels should be directly compatible with AES67 audio channels.
 (Actually, our impression is that ST 2110 audio was based on ensuring compatibility with AES67.)
-Ravenna is also, depending on its configuration, directly compatible with AES67.
-So, in theory, the Model 5682 can serve both as a Ravenna to Dante and a AES67 to Dante bridge.
-Settings in the ZMAN-provided configuration web pages may have to be selected specifically for compatibility with Ravenna or AES67, but the required parameters should be able to be selected.
+RAVENNA is also, depending on its configuration, directly compatible with AES67.
+So. in theory, the Model 5682 can serve as an ST 2110 to Dante, RAVENNA to Dante, and AES67 to Dante bridge.
+Settings in the ZMAN-provided configuration webpages may have to be selected specifically for compatibility with RAVENNA or AES67, but the required parameters should be able to be selected.
 Over time Studio Technologies will explore this subject further and a conversation with factory personnel may provide additional clarity.